-Australia is a country with the most spectacular and diverse landscapes in the world and the natural treasures can best be discovered by bike.
-There are numerous places within Australia which can take you and your bike through diverse landscapes which will keep you enthralled.
-If you enjoy cycling then check out our pick of the best Australian cycling trips.
+Australia is a country with the most spectacular and diverse landscapes in the world.
+In my opinion they can best be discovered by bike.
+There are numerous places within Australia which can take you and your bike through landscapes which will keep you enthralled.
+If you enjoy cycling then check out my pick of the best cycling routes Australia has.

 If you think the Great Ocean Road looks great when travelling by car it gets even better when cycling.
-The most famous scenic road in Australia is a winding ribbon which can be considered as a cycling delight.
-Some of the stretches are definitely difficult but also provide the cycling enthusiast an option to view some of its best scenery, such as the cliffs, beaches, rainforest and ocean stacks from up close.
-The Great Ocean Road is about 250 km long and therefore you’re advised to set aside 4 to 5 days in order to fully enjoy the journey.
+The most famous scenic road in Australia is a winding ribbon which is amazing for cyclists.
+Some of the stretches are definitely difficult but you see some of the best scenery, such as the cliffs, beaches, rainforest and ocean stacks from up close.
+The Great Ocean Road is about 250km long so I advise you to set aside 4 to 5 days in order to fully enjoy the journey.

 Barry Way [Australian Alps]

-Covering the distance of 71.6 km this route is challenging because a major portion of this track is unsealed.
-The ride winds through the wilderness starting from Jindabyne right through the border of Victoria where Barry Way becomes the Snowy River Road.
-Barry Way will give you a great view of Australian Alps along with the Snowy River Valley.
-The initial 27 km of the ride will be on bitumen and thereafter you’ll have to use the off-road track beginning from the Ingebirah gap.
+Covering a distance of 71.6 km, this route is challenging because a major portion of the track is unsealed.
+The ride winds through the wilderness starting from Jindabyne, through the border of Victoria where Barry Way becomes the Snowy River Road.
+Barry Way will give you a great view of the Australian Alps along with the Snowy River Valley.
+The initial 27 km of the ride is on bitumen then you’ll have to use the off-road track beginning from the Ingebirah gap.

 If you’re looking for a leisurely cycling route then you should visit Rottnest Island near Perth because it is primarily flat.
-You’ll be able to cycle around the island in just a few hours and every bend in the road will bring in view a new beach because there are 60 of them on the island.
-The roads on Rottnest Island are prohibited for most vehicles so cyclists can have a great time on this track.
+You’ll be able to cycle around the island in just a few hours and every bend in the road will bring in view a new beach.
+There are 60 of them on the island!
+The roads on Rottnest Island are prohibited for most vehicles so you’ll have a great time cycling here.

 The Gold Coast Peaks Challenge

-The Peaks Challenge Of Gold Coast covers a distance of 235 km with a difficulty level which can be considered as hard.
-The surface is entirely on sealed road so you won’t have to go off-roading when attempting to complete the journey.
-You will need to work hard to enjoy the views as there are some steep hills.
+The Gold Coast Peaks Challenge covers a distance of 235km.
+This route can best be described as having a difficulty level of hard!
+Being a sealed road you won’t have to go off-roading when attempting to complete the journey.
+You will however, need to work hard to enjoy the views as there are some steep hills.

-If you didn’t enjoy the occasional bus, which can be seen on Rottnest Island, then head to Maria Island in Tasmania where you have the opportunity to watch some wandering wombats, kangaroos and Cape Barren geese.
+If you didn’t enjoy the occasional bus on Rottnest Island, then head to Maria Island in Tasmania.
+Here you have the opportunity to watch some wandering wombats, kangaroos and Cape Barren geese.
 The wide tracks on Maria Island are open to cyclists and walkers and the island is entirely a National Park.

 These are the top five Australian cycling routes I’ve chosen and I believe you will have a great time cycling around on the tracks suggested.